kyma-project/community/guidelines/content-guidelines/09-add-new-documentation.md

   Kyma repository
   </summary>

-1. Go to the [`templates`](https://github.com/kyma-project/kyma/tree/master/resources/core/charts/docs/charts/content-ui/templates) folder and locate an existing ClusterAssetGroup CR that you want to modify.
+1. Go to the [`templates`](https://github.com/kyma-project/kyma/tree/master/resources/core/charts/docs/charts/content-ui/templates) folder and locate the ClusterAssetGroup CR that you want to modify.
-​

 2. Add a new source entry in the **sources** field:

    ``` yaml